Kimberly J. Benjamin, Founder & Managing Attorney

 Also, bear in mind that the DLS is not authorized to pursue an employee’s wage and hour claim in the state and federal courts.
 Instead, an employee should seek help from Kansas City employment lawyers who have extensive knowledge of the law and relevant experience handling wage and hour litigation and employment disputes.

-How to Get the Best Wage Disputes Lawyer
+How to Get the Best Wage and Hour Disputes Lawyer

 Whatever way you choose to find yourself a lawyer, the most important thing to think about is their experience handling these types of cases.
-You should make sure to retain those who have relevant experience with employment law and wage disputes.
+You should make sure to retain those who have relevant experience with employment law as well as wage and hour disputes.

 For example, in some cases, employers misclassify workers as exempt to avoid paying them overtime.
 Sadly, that is not the only deceiving practice.
 But, labor attorneys and law firms with a significant percentage of their practice dedicated to employment and wage disputes can easily understand the ins and outs of these cases.

-Experienced labor lawyers can also recommend the best course of action their clients should take if facing other employment, wage, or overtime disputes.
+Experienced labor lawyers can also recommend the best course of action their clients should take if facing other employment, wage and overtime disputes.